-It’s a pancake morning over here at Fit Foodie Finds!
-Enjoy our healthy chocolate chip pancakes made with our delicious oatmeal pancake base and top it with maple syrup, nut butter, and more chocolate chips.
+It’s a pancake morning over here!
+Enjoy these healthy chocolate chip pancakes made with our delicious oatmeal pancake base and top it with maple syrup, nut butter and more chocolate chips.

 There’s a 100% chance that I eat pancakes at least once a week.
 Whether it’s for breakfast or brinner, I’m always down for healthy pancakes!